-Many research outcomes and innovative technologies enable the transformation of our energy system and could make our society more sustainable.
-However, these are not sufficiently implemented.
-Meanwhile, carbon emissions from energy production continue.
-We need to establish a constructive dialogue in our society on sustainable energy solutions.
 Our goal is to improve the dialogue on how to achieve a low-carbon society.
 A dialogue between research and civil society communities.
-We aim to contribute to a joint vision towards a low-carbon society in Europe.
+We aim to contribute to a joint vision on how to achieve a low-carbon society in Europe.
 We are research organisations and NGOs in the field of energy.
 We are a consortium of 15 partners in 10 European countries.
 We are R&Dialogue.

-The objectives of the European scope of R&Dialogue are to create a transition to cleaner and more sustainable energy sources that contribute to a growing European economy.
-Energy that contributes to sustainability and growth.
-This mixture of sustainability and growth is equally divided and creates a transparent and trustworthy energy supply.
+The UK objectives are to create a transition to cleaner and more sustainable energy sources.
+Energy that contributes to a sustainable society: socially, environmentally and economically.
+Through this balance, the aim is to create a transparent and trustworthy energy supply.

 With this project we aim at giving an insight in the role of energy for our economy, for producers and consumers, for environment and society.
 Together we want to investigate future possibilities to create shared objectives and interests.
 Together we work towards a shared vision to reach these ambitions.
-A clean atmosphere, a sustainable environment and ‘green’ jobs are all a part of future possibilities that we can offer our society.
+A clean atmosphere, a sustainable environment and a sustainable economy are all a part of future possibilities that we can offer our society.

-R&Dialogue comprises a debate and discussions around low-emission technologies in 10 different European countries and at EU level.
 At first, we provide an insight in the energy sector.
 Based on this, a broadly shared vision is created.
 This vision is transformed to a plan of action which leads to a national dialogue.
 This national dialogue is a shared and constructive dialogue that leads to tangible and realistic ideas and decisions in and for the energy sector.
 The dialogue contributes to awareness, shared choices and a shared vision on energy.
-While our partners will be developing national action plans, we will be working on a European vision.
-We will identify valuable lessons regarding the dialogue from all over Europe, bring them to Brussels and improve effectiveness and speed of research efforts.
+The dialogue is held in the UK and in nine other European countries: Czech Republic, France, Germany, Greece, Italy, the Netherlands, Norway, Portugal, and Spain.

-The rest of the website is at your availability to discover and find out more on our project.
+Please feel free to browse the rest of the website to discover and find out more about our project.
 Most information is in English.
-For questions and further information you can contact the European dialogue team: Olav Øye, firstname.lastname@example.org.
+For questions and further information you can contact Emily Creamer from the UK dialogue team.